How to learn French numbers effectively

 Today we are going to discover how to learn the numbers in french.
 This is an essential topic in language learning, as numbers play a fundamental role in daily life: from saying your age, performing mathematical calculations, to giving directions or talking about money.
 Although in other articles we mentioned some useful tricks to learn the numbers, numbers in English, numbers in French have their particularities and rules that we should know.

 In French, numbers are not so simple as in other languages.
-Although many of the numbers are similar to those found in Spanish, some structures may seem complex at first, especially when we get to numbers after 70.
-However, you will find that with some practice and a few clear rules, you will master French numbers in no time.
+Although many of the numbers are similar to those found in Spanish, some structures may seem complex at first, especially when we get to numbers above 70.
+However, you’ll see that with some practice and a few clear rules, you’ll master numbers in French in no time.
+To make studying easier, we’re going to break down numbers into several parts, starting with the basics and progressing gradually.
+Below, we provide a list of the first 20 numbers in French, which is the first step to learning the number system in this language.
+Then, we will analyze the more complex numbers in detail.

 French numbers from 1 to 20